ThomPoppins/MERN-Enterprise-Search/README.md

   - Required: No

+# Routes:

+GitHub Copilot: Express.js is a popular Node.js framework that provides a simple and flexible way to create REST API endpoints.
+By using Express.js, I can:

+- Easily create HTTP endpoints for handling GET, POST, PUT, and DELETE requests.
+- Use middleware to add custom behavior to my endpoints, such as authentication, logging, and error handling.
+- Take advantage of Express.js's routing system to organize my endpoints into logical groups and make my code more modular and maintainable.
+- Use a wide range of third-party middleware and plugins to add additional functionality to my endpoints, such as compression, caching, and rate limiting.
+- Use Express.js's built-in support for JSON and URL-encoded data to easily handle incoming request data and send responses in the desired format.
+- Use Express.js's support for templating engines to generate dynamic HTML pages and other types of content.
+- Benefit from Express.js's integration with other Node.js libraries, such as Mongoose, which makes it easier to build scalable and maintainable applications.
+- Take advantage of Express.js's support for testing frameworks like Mocha and Chai to write automated tests for their endpoints and ensure that my code is working correctly.

 # TODO:

 - [x] Install nodemon, Express.js and Mongoose and connect Mongoose to the MongoDB database.
 - [x] Express.js server listens to PORT 5555 after successful connection to MongoDB database.
 - [x] Finish basic Book schema and model.
 For faster functional development and testing purposes.
 - [x] Set up TODO list while completing the company schema and model to get a good view of the requirements of all Company linked business logic.
+- [ ] [MERNSTACK-Start using testing frameworks Mocha and Chai to write automated tests for the endpoints and ensure that the code is working correctly.
 - [x] [MERNSTACK-74] Set up `Company` model.
 - [x] [MERNSTACK-65] Create a route to save a new Company document in the database.
 - [ ] [MERNSTACK-95] Test companyRouter POST route `/` for saving a new company with Postman.